-- discovery of compounds that cause or enable biological reactions necessary for the progression of the disease or disorder, called enzyme targets; - licensing or designing of enzyme inhibitors for development as product candidates; - execution of certain preclinical studies and late-stage development for our compounds and product candidates; - management of our clinical trials, including medical monitoring and data management; - execution of additional toxicology studies that may be required to obtain approval for our product candidates; - formulation improvement strategies and methods: and - manufacturing the starting materials and drug substance required to formulate our products and the product candidates to be used in our clinical trials, toxicology studies and any potential commercial product.
+- discovery of natural proteins that cause or enable biological reactions necessary for the progression of the disease or disorder, called enzyme targets; - execution of certain pharmacology preclinical studies and late-stage development for our compounds and product candidates; - management of our phase 1, 2 and 3 clinical trials, including site monitoring and data management; - execution of toxicology studies that may be required to obtain approval for our product candidates; - · formulation improvement strategies and methods; and - manufacturing the starting materials and drug substance required to formulate our products and the product candidates to be used in our clinical trials, toxicology studies and any potential commercial product.

 Our failure to engage in successful collaborations at any one of these stages would greatly impact our business.
 If we do not license enzyme targets or inhibitors from academic institutions or from other biotechnology companies on acceptable terms, our drug development efforts would suffer.
-Similarly, if the contract research organizations that conduct our initial or late-stage clinical trials, conduct our toxicology studies, manufacture our starting materials, drug substance and product candidates or manage our regulatory function breached their obligations to us or perform their services inconsistent with industry standards and not in accordance with the required regulations, this would delay or prevent both the development of our product candidates and the availability of any potential commercial product.
+Similarly, if the contract research organizations that conduct our initial or late-stage clinical trials, conduct our toxicology studies, manufacture our starting materials, drug substance and product candidates or assist with our regulatory function breached their obligations to us or perform their services inconsistent with industry standards and not in accordance with the required regulations, this would delay or prevent both the development of our product candidates and the availability of any potential commercial product.